DOAJ/doaj/static_content/_site/about/content/faq.md

 ### I know a journal which should be in DOAJ but isn’t.
 What should I do?

-  [Submit an application]() or contact the journal and ask them to apply.
+  Contact the journal and ask them to submit an application.
 You can also send us the details of the journal—title and ISSN—and we will contact them.

 ### The journal I am looking for isn't in DOAJ.
 Why?
 What should I do?